mohammedhamdhan/tp/docs/DeveloperGuide.md

 ### 3.2.1 GroupManager Class

 The `GroupManager` class in the `seedu.duke.friends` package is responsible for managing groups and their members.
-It provides methods to add members, check group existence, retrieve group members, remove groups, and persist group data.

 #### GroupManager Initialization